Rijsttafel: The Dutch-Indonesian Rice Table

-A recent business trip to Bali brought me a long-awaited dining experience.
-Many years ago, as a young couple visiting Amsterdam, my husband and I longingly read the lengthy menus posted at restaurants serving rijsttafel, the Dutch-Indonesian rice table.
+A business trip to Bali brought me a long-awaited dining experience.
+Many years ago, as a young couple visiting Amsterdam, my husband and I had longingly read the lengthy menus posted at restaurants serving rijsttafel, the Dutch-Indonesian rice table.
 Sambals, curries, pickled vegetables, soups, rice dishes, fish, coconut – this list went on, and sadly, so did we.
-Even if the rijsttafel had not been beyond our modest budget, a two-to-three hour restaurant meal with our 4- and 8-year-old children was out of the question.
+Even if the rijsttafel had not been beyond our modest budget, a two-to-three hour restaurant meal with our 4-and-8-year-old children was out of the question.

 I never returned to Amsterdam, and that missed rijsttafel remained tucked away in my food memory for many years until Chef Nik Vanderbeeken brought it to life.
 On a tropical evening, seated at the elegantly appointed outdoor restaurant of the Viceroy Bali hotel overlooking the Petanu River Gorge on the jungle edge of Ubud, I sampled my way through ten different dishes plus multiple condiments, tasting the flavors of Indonesia’s far flung islands.
 The centerpiece of the meal was a perfectly shaped cone of rice that came to the table wrapped in banana leaves.
 Once everyone at the table was seated, the leaves were dramatically lifted off the rice by the server.